-Depending on the size of the bulb, Amaryllis plants will produce one or two thick stems, each bearing a cluster of three to six trumpet-shaped blossoms up to 8 inches across.
+Depending on the size of the bulb, amaryllis plants will produce one or two thick stems, each bearing a cluster of three to six trumpet-shaped blossoms up to eight inches across.
 Usually after blooming, broad strap-shaped leaves will appear.
 The leaves will be arching rather than upright and should be left to replenish the bulb.
 The flower stalks should be cut off at the base when the plants have finished blooming.

-Hybrid Amaryllis flowers may be white, pink, red, crimson or orange-scarlet.
+Hybrid amaryllis flowers may be white, pink, red, crimson or orange-scarlet.
 Some are bi-colored and on many the veins of the petals are white or other colors.

 Amaryllis may be grown indoors or outdoors.
 Outdoors they will bloom in spring but they are very susceptible to damage by snails, slugs, gophers, mice and deer.
 They also require excellent drainage when grown in the garden so the bulbs do not rot.

 Most amaryllis bulbs will be used for indoor culture during the holiday season and will bloom seven to eight weeks after planting.
 For sure bloom at Christmas, plant the bulbs about November 15th.
 Until then, store the bulb in a cool, dry place or in a paper bag in the refrigerator crisper.

 For each bulb, choose a container that allows two inches between all sides of the bulb and the container edges.
 Trim the roots on the bulb to about one inch long and set aside for two days to allow the roots to “heal”.
 Plant the bulbs in a soil mix of two-thirds Master Nursery® Gardener’s Gold Potting Soil and one-third sand to which has been added a tablespoonful of bulb food.
 The neck and top one-third of the bulb should protrude above the soil surface.